MicrosoftDocs/bot-docs/articles/bot-service-design-navigation.md

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

 Users can navigate websites using breadcrumbs, apps using menus, and web browsers using buttons like **forward** and **back**.
 However, none of these well-established navigation techniques entirely address navigation requirements within a bot.
-As discussed [previously](~/bot-service-design-conversation-flow.md#handle-interruptions), users often interact with bots in a non-linear fashion, making it challenging to design bot navigation that consistently delivers a great user experience.
+As discussed in [Design and control conversation flow](bot-service-design-conversation-flow.md#handle-interruptions), users often interact with bots in a non-linear fashion, making it challenging to design bot navigation that consistently delivers a great user experience.

 Consider the following dilemmas: